victor-prokhorov/actix-web-playground/README.md

 ```
 - [run garage from the docker and configure it remotely, real world scenario](https://garagehq.deuxfleurs.fr/documentation/cookbook/real-world/)
-- alias local `garage` bin to interact with remove
+- alias local `garage` bin to interact with remote
 - this time assign enough of memory for the streaming test `grg layout assign -z dc1 -c 32G c6a14b8d749b105d`
 ```sh
 $ grg key create image-app-key